datastax/csharp-driver/doc/features/components/linq/README.md

    public string Group { get; set; }
 }

-// Get a list of users from Cassandra using a Linq query IEnumerable<User> adminUsers =
+// Get a list of users from DSE using a Linq query IEnumerable<User> adminUsers =
       (from user in users where user.Group == "admin" select user).Execute();
 ```